 I love trying out new apps and in the past 2-3 years, I’ve probably tried over 1,000 apps across Blackberry, Android and iOS.
-At any given time, my phone / tablet easily has close to 250-300 apps on it, Walnut being the latest addition to that list.
+At any given time, my phone / tablet easily has close to 250-300 apps on it, and the Walnut app is the latest addition to that list.
 Sadly, I haven’t gotten around to writing about those apps, so rectifying that now.

 With the mobile phone becoming the preferred computing device of choice, there’s an app for practically everything one does nowadays, and personal finance is no exception.
-Personally, as far as the finance world (banking/personal finance/stocks) is concerned, I’m not really a big fan of mobile apps; prefer to use desktop apps like MS-Money to track bank/card/loan details and MProfit for investments.
+Personally, as far as the finance domain (banking/personal finance/stocks) is concerned, I’m not really a big fan of mobile apps at the moment; prefer to use desktop apps like MS-Money to track bank/card/loan details and MProfit for investments.

 - will have at a future date